Wills and Trusts Lawyers Palm Beach| 24/7 Call- (561)-656-0200

 Our services include:

-A legal declaration in which the writer (known as the testator) names the individuals and/or charities to receive the testator’s assets (known as the estate) upon the testator’s death.
-A will also names one or more persons (known as a personal representative, executor, or executrix), to manage the estate and distribute the estate’s assets.
+West Palm Beach will attorneys: legal declaration in which the writer (known as the testator) names the individuals and/or charities to receive the testator’s assets (known as the estate) upon the testator’s death.
+A will also name one or more persons (known as a personal representative, executor, or executrix), to manage the estate and distribute the estate’s assets.
 A will may further establish various trusts for the benefit of children and/or incapacitated persons.

 Revocable Living Trusts